Skip to main content

 All circumstances that are not specified are crimes of the fourth degree.
 An example of a fourth-degree forgery would be the forgery of a name to a savings account on a withdrawal slip.

-Call Rosenberg | Perry & Associates, we have deep experience in white collar crime and fraud cases in New Jersey and will make sure your case is properly defended.
+Call Rosenberg | Perry & Associates – we have deep experience in fraud and forgery cases in New Jersey and will make sure your case is properly defended.

 Schedule a free consultation to discuss how we can help protect your rights.